 It’s completely understandable to be anxious right now (how could we not be?) but how we manage that anxiety has a big impact on our kids.
 Keeping your worries in check will help your whole family navigate this uncertain situation as easily as possible.

-“Watch out for catastrophic thinking,” says Mark Reinecke, PhD, a clinical psychologist with the Child Mind Institute.
+“Watch out for catastrophic thinking,” says Mark Reinecke, PhD, a clinical psychologist.
 For example, assuming every cough is a sign you’ve been infected, or reading news stories that dwell on worst-case scenarios.
 “Keep a sense of perspective, engage in solution-focused thinking and balance this with mindful acceptance.”

 For those moments when you do catch yourself feeling anxious, try to avoid talking about your concerns within earshot of children.
 If you’re feeling overwhelmed, step away and take a break.
 That could look like taking a shower or going outside or into another room and taking a few deep breaths.